Bitcoin Verdict

 • Your wallet talks only to your own machine

-• Nobody can filter or delay your transactions
+• Nobody can filter or hold up your transactions

 Common Misconceptions